Web3NL/motoko-book/src/advanced-concepts/system-apis/message-inspection.md

 ### How it works

-The `inspect` function is run before any call to an [_update_](/internet-computer-programming-concepts/actors.html#public-shared-update) or [_oneway_](/internet-computer-programming-concepts/actors.html#public-shared-oneway) function of an [actor](/internet-computer-programming-concepts/actors.html).
+The `inspect` function is run before any external _update_ call (via an IC ingress message) to an [_update_](/internet-computer-programming-concepts/actors.html#public-shared-update), [_oneway_](/internet-computer-programming-concepts/actors.html#public-shared-oneway) or [_query_](/internet-computer-programming-concepts/actors.html#public-shared-query) function of an [actor](/internet-computer-programming-concepts/actors.html).
 The call to the [actor](/internet-computer-programming-concepts/actors.html) is then _inspected_ by the `inspect` system function.

+> **NOTE**
+> *The most common way to call a `query` function is through a query call, but query functions could also be called by an *update call* (less common).
+The latter calls are slower but more trustworthy: they require consensus and are charged in cycles.
+Update calls to query methods are protected by message inspection too, though query call to query methods are not!*

 The argument to the `inspect` function (an object we call `args` in the function signature above) is provided by the IC and contains information about:

-- The [public shared function](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) that is being called
+- The name of the [public shared function](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) that is being called and a function to obtain its arguments
 - The [caller](/internet-computer-programming-concepts/principals-and-authentication.html#caller-authenticating-public-shared-functions) of the function
 - The _binary content_ of the _message argument_.

 The `inspect` function may examine this information about the call and decide to either _accept_ or _decline_ the call by returning either `true` or `false` respectively.

 > **NOTE**
-> _Calls to either [query functions](/internet-computer-programming-concepts/actors.html#public-shared-query), [other canisters](/advanced-concepts/async-programming/cross-canister-calls-and-rollbacks.html) or the [management canister](/common-internet-computer-canisters/ic-management-canister.html) are NOT inspected by the `inspect` system function._
+> _Ingress query calls to [query functions](/internet-computer-programming-concepts/actors.html#public-shared-query) and any calls from [other canisters](/advanced-concepts/async-programming/cross-canister-calls-and-rollbacks.html) are NOT inspected by the `inspect` system function._

 ### The `inspect` function argument